nerds-odd-e/doughnut/docs/graph RAG/graph_RAG_design.md

 - Parent-child relationships (including reified children)
 - Sibling relationships (prior and younger siblings)
 - Object relationships (for reification notes)
-- Reference relationships (notes referring to the current note)
+- Reference relationships (inbound references to the current note)
 - Extended relationships (parent siblings, cousins, etc.)

 The contextual path represents the hierarchical chain from root to parent, providing navigational context for any note.